NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8sessionspart3.md

 ### Maintaining State Using Sessions in our Charity Registration JEE 8 Web App Module

-Use these (but for JEE8) to update these code examples:

 [Jakarta Servlet Specification - Sessions](https://jakarta.ee/specifications/servlet/5.0/jakarta-servlet-spec-5.0.html#sessions)

 ##### 1. Detecting Changes to Sessions Using Listeners